comet-cc/GuaranTEE/README.md

 repo init -u https://git.gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-manifest.git -m pinned-aemfvp-a-rme.xml -b refs/tags/AEMFVP-A-RME-2023.12.22
 repo sync -c -j $(nproc) --fetch-submodules --force-sync --no-clone-bundle
 ```
-### 3 Modify the stack build scripts
+### 3 Modify the stack building scripts

+We provide a script `modify.sh` in this repository.
+This script applies changes we made to the file system of the realm and the hypervisor.
+It also fixes an issue that arises when trying to rebuild the stack (see: https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/issues/7)

-Exit container:
+Exit the container:
 ```
 exit
 ```
-Clone our repository:
+Clone our repository and run the `modify.sh` script:
 ```
 cd rme-stack/
 git clone https://github.com/comet-cc/GuaranTEE.git
 ./GuaranTEE/modify.sh
 ```
-This is a necessary modification to be able to create linux image several times (look at https://gitlab.arm.com/arm-reference-solutions/arm-reference-solutions-docs/-/issues/7)

 ### 4 Build the stack
-b) Open the container (if it is not) by:
+a) Run the container (if it is not already running) with:
 ```
 ../container.sh -v </absolute/path/to/rme-stack> run
 cd </absolute/path/to/rme-stack>
 ```
-c) Build the stack by:
+b) Build the stack with:
 ```
 ./build-scripts/aemfvp-a-rme/build-test-buildroot.sh -p aemfvp-a-rme all
 ```
-It takes a bit of time, please be patient.
+Note that this process takes a bit of time.

-d) Exit containter
+c) Exit the containter
 ```
 exit
 ```
 ### 5 Boot the stack:
-First, you need to export the path to the downloaded FVP.
-Then, you should execute boot.sh script.
+First, set the environment vairable `FVP_PATH` to the path of the downloaded FVP.
+Then, execute the `boot.sh` script.
 ```
 export FVP_DIR=/path_to_FVP_directory
 ./model-scripts/aemfvp-a-rme/boot.sh -p aemfvp-a-rme shell
 ```
-You should be able to see four xterms terminals.
+You should see four xterms terminals.
 You can close these windows and use other terminals to receive data from telnet by:
 ```
 telnet localhost 5000 (up to 5003)
 ```
 ### 6 Create a realm instance
-a) Use “root” as both username and password to get into hypervisor’s user space
+a) Use “root” as both username and password to get into the hypervisor’s user space.

-b) Create a realm instant by:
+b) Create a realm instance with:
 ```
 ./create_realm.sh
 ```
-Alternatively, you can create a realm instant with a customized setting like this:
+Alternatively, you can create a realm instance with a customized setting like this:
 ```
 screen lkvm run --realm -c 1 -m 300 -k /realm/Image -d /realm/realm-fs.ext4 \
 --9p /root/shared_with_realm,sh -p earlycon  --irqchip=gicv3 --disable-sve